401-advanced-javascript-osama/api-server/README.md

 # LAB: Express
 we’ll be using a moving away from json-server and creating a “real” API server of our own, using Express.
-Our express server will be coded for modularity and performance.
-You will replicate the input/output of json-server but storing data in memory to simulate full CRUD functionality, but without persistence.
+Our express server will be coded for modularity and performance.we will be migrating from in-memory data storage to using Mongo to store our data permanently, and modularizing our routes for flexibility.
+Through it all, we will be providing the same interface to our users.
+To the outside world, our API remains unchanged
 ### Author: Osama Mousa
 ### Links and Resources
 - [submission PR class-08](https://github.com/401-advanced-javascript-osama/api-server/pull/3)